 Every good traveler has a bucket list a lifetime long.
-If you are anything like me, every time you cross one place off you find 10 more to add.
-The Lake District is another area that should be on your bucket list.
+If you are anything like me, every time you cross one place off, you find ten more to add in its place.
+If the UK’s Lake District isn’t already on your bucket list, it should be.

 Here are 10 inspirational reasons why you’ll want to go.

 The infamous Stonehenge is probably already on your bucket list.
 Here’s a little secret, England has tons of stone circles up and down the country, including the Lake District’s Castlerigg.

 Castlerigg is one of England’s earliest Neolithic Stone Circles, dating to 3000 BC.
 Unlike Stonehenge, there’s no entrance fee, it’s not roped off, and often there are no crowds.

 There are three other stone circles in the Lake District; Swinside, Cockpit, and Burnmoor.
 If you are into rock carvings, check out Copt Howe.
 Plus, there are burial mounds and other Bronze Age and Roman settlements throughout the Lake District.

 Part cake, part cookie, but all gingerbread; Sarah Nelson’s Grasmere Gingerbread is a must try treat for any visitor to the Lake District.
 Sarah started selling her gingerbread in 1854, and today her recipe is a proudly guarded secret.
 The tiny (and I mean tiny) shop in Grasmere always has a long line, but don’t worry it goes quickly and is worth it.

 There are not many large hotels in the area, instead many visitors opt to stay at one of the many bed-and-breakfasts.
 It lends to the Lake District experience.

 We stayed four nights at the Thorngreen bed-and-breakfast in Keswick and loved it.
 After a long day of hiking, it felt so good to relax in a place that felt more like home than a hotel.
 Not to mention, starting our day with a homecooked breakfast.